MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Getting Started

 To find the Modulated sub-paths you need 2 files.
 One file is tab-seperated text file containg the output of DESeq2 analysis (Column names should be removed).
 Second file is the intearction file with 2 columns in it with interacting genes in it.
+The gene identifiers should be same in both the files.
 Example files are included in Docs folder

-* Text file of DEG analysis TGFbp
+* Text file of DEG analysis
-* Text file containing interactions TGFbI
+* Text file containing interactions

 ## Execute following commands from bin folder of ModulatedSubPathFinder Project

-java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath OutputFolderPath
+java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath OutputFolderPath/

 ## Output Format